 The trek is a 12-km route from Nittur from Kodachadri gate.
 This trek can take 8-10 hours to complete for a person with average fitness.

 - How to reach Kodachadri from Bangalore?

-By Air: The nearest airport is located at Mangalore.
+By Air: The nearest airport is located in Mangalore.
 There are buses and taxis available from Mangalore Airport to reach Kollur.
-From Kollur one can take a bus or hire private vehicles to reach till Nittur village.
+From Kollur one can take a bus or hire private vehicles to reach Nittur village.

 - Will there be leeches in Kodachadri?

-Leeches are commonly found in the rain forests, occurring mostly in the damp areas.
+Leeches are commonly found in rain forests, occurring mostly in damp areas.
 So, in the case of Karnataka’s rain forest trekking trail – Kodachadri, you can very well expect it.

 - Is camping/night stay allowed in Kodachadri hills?

 - What are the main attractions of Kodachadri?